Walt Disney PicturesThis is a featured page

 (June 21, 1985-December 12, 2006)

-Logo: On a blue gradient backdrop, a shower of light descends from the top of the screen, forming a stylized, segmented Cinderella/Sleeping Beauty Castle.
+Logo: On a blue gradient backdrop, a shower of light descends from the top of the screen, forming a stylized, segmented Cinderella/Sleeping Beauty castle.
 The segments seem to be spaced farther apart by the time the light reaches the bottom.
 Through the main gate of the castle, a white ball of light forms, then extends out to form the words "WALT DiSNEY" in the familiar corporate "Disney" logo font.
-The word "PICTURES" fades in underneath, and a white circular line is drawn over the castle to the tip of the "W" and as it does so, the curved line's shadowed reflection is seen over the castle.
+The word "PICTURES", in a Lubalin Graph-Book font, fades in underneath.
+A ball of light then appears on the right side of the castle and draws a circular line over it.

 Variants: